 - CAT 125 (Public Rhetoric and Practical Communication)

-- Advanced Placement (AP) and International Baccalaureate (IB) credit can only be used to satisfy some GE areas.
+- Some Advanced Placement (AP) and International Baccalaureate (IB) credit can be used to satisfy some GE areas.
 Where appropriate, GE's requiring two courses may be satisifed by 8 units of applicable AP credit.

 American History and Institutions (AHI requirement)

 A knowledge of diversity, equity, and inclusion is required of all candidates for a Bachelor's degree who begin their studies at UC San Diego in lower-division standing in Fall 2011 or thereafter, or in upper-division standing in Fall 2013 or thereafter.

 - This requirement shall be satisfied by passing, with a grade not lower than C- or P, a one-quarter, four-unit course expressly approved by the Committee on Educational Policy for that purpose.
 A list of approved courses will be provided in the UC San Diego General Catalog.